Couple and Family Psychology

-Family Psychology focuses on relationships in families, couples, groups and organizations and the larger settings and contexts in which those relationships exist.
-Family psychologists teach, supervise, do research and engage in practice via consultation and treatment in a variety of settings.
+Couple and Family Psychology focuses on relationships in families, couples, groups and organizations and the larger settings and contexts in which those relationships exist.
+Couple and Family psychologists teach, supervise, do research and engage in practice via consultation and treatment in a variety of settings.

 Professional settings may include hospitals, clinics, independent practice, schools, colleges and universities, businesses, government and other organizations.
 Within these environments family psychologists may perform a variety of task, including interventions with individuals and their families, testing and evaluation, conducting workshops, advocating and impacting policies that affect families, teaching, consulting and conducting research related to families and other social systems.

-Education and training in Family Psychology is available at the doctoral and postdoctoral level.
+Education and training in Couple and Family Psychology is available at the doctoral and postdoctoral level.

-Board Certification in Family Psychology is available through the American Board of Family Psychology, which is a Specialty Board of the American Board of Professional Psychology (ABPP).
+Board Certification in Couple & Family Psychology is available through the American Board of Family Psychology, which is a Specialty Board of the American Board of Professional Psychology (ABPP).

-- Division of Family Psychology (43) of the American Psychological Association
+Division 43, the Society for Couple & Family Psychology, of the American Psychological Association